ODonnchadha/react-18-managing-state/README.md

         - Explore where to declare state:
             - NOTE: Multiple pages need the cart state.
             - SUGGESTION: Start local with state, and then lift when needed.
-            - Principe of least privilege: Every module must be able to access only the infrmation and resources that are necessary for its legitimate purpose.
+            - Principe of least privilege: Every module must be able to access only the information and resources that are necessary for its legitimate purpose.
                 - Ideally, each React component only has access to the data and functions that it needs.
             - Start local:
                 - Declare state in the component that needs it.